ATD Midlands SIG: Instructional

 Design and Technologies

 The purpose of the ATD Midlands Special Interest Group (SIG) is to provide a community of collaboration around technology and resources as it relates to learning and development.
 The Midlands SIG is designed to extend ATD Midlands training and development to professionals in the Columbia area with a focus on instructional design and technologies.
-(Meeting schedule)
+(Meeting schedule and registration information)

 The Midlands SIG is a resource for all ATD Midlands members.
 The SIG provides members with hands-on instructional design training and access to training resources.
 The SIG also provides an opportunity for members to network and share training tools, resources and best practices with other working professionals.

 What is the SIG?

 The Special Interest Group (SIG) is a community of learners within the larger ATD Midlands organization with a shared interest in advancing knowledge and learning in instructional design and technologies.

 Our strategy is to strengthen awareness of technology tools and resources available by:

 Exploring existing and new technology that can be applied to learning environments

 Building a community of collaboration with members of similar interests